The Footsteps of Jesus

 another."
 As the great Head of the Church, possessing all authority in

-heaven and on earth, the Lord Jesus was empowered to enact whatever laws He
+heaven and on earth, the Lord Jesus was empowered to enact whatever laws

-testament to the same effect?
+Testament to the same effect?
 Was not the second table of the moral law

 included in the saying, "You shall love your neighbor as yourself?"
 How then